Dr. Light serves allergy patients in Boynton Beach, West Palm Beach, Boca Raton, and throughout South Florida.

 - You suffer from similar ear, nose, or throat issues, such as fluid in the middle ear, disturbances in voice, deviated septum, enlarged tonsils, etc.

 - Quality of life is seriously compromised

 A physician can help you determine whether or not you have allergies.
 By reviewing a history of your symptoms, evaluating your diet, exercise, and your overall lifestyle habits, a physician can deduce whether you have an allergy.
-In the end, however, allergy testing is required to make a definite diagnosis.
+Allergy testing is required to make a definite diagnosis.

 Most of the time, skin testing, a largely pain-free procedure, is used to diagnose allergies.
 Both a small applicator and a small needle are used in order to place the allergen both above and below the skin of the arm.
 Welts reveal the problematic allergens.
 If a patient is young or cannot endure skin testing, in-vitro allergy testing is also available.
 Allergy testing is important to determine and design a treatment plan suited to your specific needs.